adijha/Video_Rental_Service/README.md

-# This is my first Node App
+# This is basic video rental Node App

-> Dependencies : express
-                 joi
-                 nodemon (good to have)
+> Dependencies : express , joi , nodemon (good to have)

 ## Quick Start